-2.2 Audit Preparation (Off-Site)
+3.2 Audit Preparation (Off-Site)

-After Audit dates have been agreed the Audit Team and Auditee will liaise to agree arrangements for the Audit.
+After Audit dates have been agreed the Audit Team and Auditee will liaise to agree arrangements for the Audit(s).

-2.2.1 Audit Agenda
+3.2.1 Audit Agenda

-A provisional agenda will normally be agreed one week before the Audit Team travel to the Site to be audited.
+A provisional agenda will normally be agreed one week before the Audit Team travel to the Site(s) to be audited.
 The agenda should include guidance for Auditees on information that should be prepared for each element of the Audit.
 A sample agenda is included in Annex B.